Local

 A ruptured gas line has caused part of Leestown Road to close Wednesday afternoon.

 The closure was reported by the Lexington Traffic Management Center around 1:15 p.m.
-Officials have shut down all lanes of Leestown Road between New Circle Road and Greendale Road.
+Officials shut down all lanes of Leestown Road between New Circle Road and Greendale Road.

 The area was already hampered with traffic congestion due to an ongoing construction project.
 Crews are converting the Leestown-New Circle Road interchange into a double-crossover diamond, an interchange with two signalized intersections where traffic crosses over to the left side of the roadway, then back to the right as it exits.